iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ```

 ## Basic Usage
-With the needed dependencies added, we can start using the Streams library.
-Below are two example scripts: one to create an author and announce a channel and one to create a subscriber and find the channel.
+With the needed projects and their dependencies added, we can start using the Streams library.
+Below are two example scripts for both the author and the subscriber.
+The author script will announce a channel and print the announcement address.
+The subscriber script handles the announcement to let the subscriber know where to find the channel.

-### Author example
+### Author
-Replace the seed of the author with a random string and run the script to get the announcement link.
+Replace the seed of the author with a random string and run the script to get the announcement address.

 ```
 use anyhow::Result;